-I began digging in the dirt, thanks to Mom, who introduced me to gardening via 4-H. Once old enough to tag along, I became her ‘assistant’ and produce picker at a garden center where she worked.
-While I still chuckle that folks often pay more for the thrill of a back-bending insect biting pick-your-own outing, the marvel of food and flowers growing in the dirt became rooted in me.
+Thanks to Mom, I began digging in the dirt, who introduced me to gardening via 4H.
+Once old enough to tag along, I became her ‘assistant’ and produce picker at a garden center where she worked.
+The marvel of food and flowers growing in the dirt became rooted in me.
 I often reminisce about Grandpa, a dairy farmer by trade.
 He lived with us his last few years and hand-dug and sat vigil to his vegetable garden graced with sunflowers watching overhead (my addition).

-After a corporate marketing career in broadcast and print media, I am thankful for the opportunity to return to my roots over twenty years ago.
-As a Landscape Designer, Garden Coach, Writer & Speaker, I find the joy of helping others beautify their surroundings often leads to sharing encouragement and life experiences.
-These relationships inspired my weekly column published in THE PRESS, Garden Dilemmas?
-Ask Mary began in 2012.
-This website is a step forward in growing our evolving community of readers.
+This website is a step forward in growing our evolving community.
 Sharing encouragement in the garden and personal delights & discoveries ~ seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Shall we get started?
 We have lots to talk about!
-Thank you again for dropping by, Mary
+Thank you for dropping by, Mary

 About my unexpected furry messenger:

 While walking among the trees has been a lifelong passion, it wasn’t until Miss Ellie’s unplanned arrival that walking became a daily routine.
-On trails or along the road, walking was the only way to calm my then foster dog filled with heightened anxiety due to her first year of life.
-She was living alone in a cage, unprotected from the hot Georgia sun, rarely fed or watered.
+Walking was the only way to calm my then foster dog, filled with heightened anxiety due to her first year of life on trails or along the road.
+She lived alone in a cage, unprotected from the hot Georgia sun, rarely fed or watered.
 It turns out we share a history of living in isolation and neglect.
-She from owners that likely loved puppies but not dogs.
-I from a then-husband that was married to an assortment of addictions rather than to me.
+She- from owners that likely loved puppies but not dogs.
+I-from a then-husband who was married to various addictions rather than me.